Hardly anyone talks about money once you grow up.

 This is why I am open to sharing how much money I have spent on personal development.
 Had I spent 40K aimlessly – not had personal goals in mind or taken action – I probably would have kept my mouth shut.

 Recently I decided to pre-sell a workshop teaching people how to launch successfully on Kickstarter.
 I limited it to 15 people and only accepted those who had an idea for a product they wanted to move forward with.
 I refunded 2 people because I felt they weren’t in the right position to take full advantage right now.
-With limited spaces, I wanted people to be able to take action right away.
+With limited space, I wanted people to be able to take action right away.

 Why did I do this?